 The Strategy of Defeat at the Little Big Horn: A Military and Timing Analysis of the BattleMcFarland & Company #ad - While a stunning victory for the Sioux and Cheyenne peoples, it initiated a new and vigorous effort by the U. S. Penguin Books.
 The battle that unfolded at the little Big Horn River on June 25, 1876, marked a watershed in the history of the Plains Indians.
 Government to rid the west of marauding tribes and to realize the ideal of "Manifest Destiny.

-The Strategy of Defeat at the Little Big Horn: A Military and Timing Analysis of the Battle #ad - While thousands of books and articles have covered different aspects of the battle, few if any have analyzed the tactics and chronology to arrive at a satisfactory explanation of what befell George Armstrong Custer and the 209 men who died alongside him.
+While thousands of books and articles have covered different aspects of the battle, few if any have analyzed the tactics and chronology to arrive at a satisfactory explanation of what befell George Armstrong Custer and the 209 men who died alongside him.
 Used book in Good Condition.
 Schiffer Publishing.
 This volume seeks to explain the circumstances culminating in the near-destruction of the 7th Cavalry Regiment by a close examination of timing, setting every event to a specific moment based on accounts of the battle's participants.

 Little Big Horn 1876: Custer's Last Stand CampaignOsprey Publishing #ad - Used book in Good Condition.
 The death of george armstrong custer, and over half of his 7th Cavalry Regiment in the valley of the Little Big Horn on 25 July 1876, has become the most celebrated battle of the Indian Wars.
 Disobeying orders, custer followed a trail to a large encampment of Indians and, without determining the numbers he faced split his command into three groups and attacked.